 Firearms and other weapons are prohibited except that those with a proper permit may possess a concealed handgun in permitted areas and under the requirements of North Carolina G.S.
 14-415.11.
 All firearms and weapons are prohibited in state park visitor centers and park offices.
 (EXCEPTION: Federal law (36 C.F.R. § 327.13) prohibits loaded firearms or ammunition on those lands and waters at Falls Lake, Jordan Lake and Kerr Lake state recreation areas managed by the state parks system and owned by the U.S. Army Corps of Engineers.)

 Fireworks, cap pistols, air guns, bows and arrows, slingshots and lethal projectiles or missiles of any kind are prohibited on all properties managed by the N.C.
 Division of Parks and Recreation.

-Pets must be on a leash no longer than six feet at all times.
+Pets must be on an attended leash no longer than six feet at all times.

 Pets must not be left unattended.
 Campers must confine pets to enclosed vehicles or tents during the park's quiet hours.

-Pets are not allowed in bathhouses, changing areas, rinsing stations, swimming areas, restrooms, visitor centers or rental boats.
+Pets are not allowed in bathhouses, changing areas, rinsing stations, swimming beaches, protected swimming areas, restrooms, cabins, visitor centers or rental boats.
 Exceptions are service animals and authorized search and rescue dogs.

 Pet owners are responsible for cleaning up after their pets.